tristanengst/Scripts/README.md

 # Scripts
 Useful scripts, primarily for manipulating SLURM jobs via Python code aliased to bash commands.
-Put the following in your `~/.bashrc`:
+Clone the repo into your home folder, and put the following in your `~/.bashrc`.
+Or clone it wherever and modify the aliases accordingly.

 ```
 alias makedef="python ~/Scripts/SwitchAccounts.py --account def --job"